Table of Content

 Symptom Monitoring Techniques

-Symptom tracking of bipolar disorder psychosis includes finding ways to stay on top of an individual’s psychotic symptoms.
+Symptom tracking of bipolar disorder psychosis includes finding ways to stay on top of an individual’s psychosis symptoms.
 This is usually done through journals or mood-tracking apps that help one easily assess their symptoms and have a better way to identify triggers or warnings.
 It helps one keep note of their changing moods, habits, environments, stress levels, and more.

 Building a Support Network